tulip-control/gr1c/doc/installation.md

 Installation
 ============

 Aside from standard C libraries and a basic development environment (gcc, etc.), **gr1c** depends on [CUDD](http://vlsi.colorado.edu/~fabio/CUDD/), the CU Decision Diagram package by Fabio Somenzi and others.
-Also, gr1c interactive mode optionally uses GNU Readline (disabled by default; see "USE_READLINE" definition in Makefile).
+Also, gr1c interactive mode optionally uses GNU Readline (disabled by default; see `USE_READLINE` definition in Makefile).
 This installation guide should work for anything Unix-like, but in particular it has been tested on 32-bit GNU/Linux and 64-bit Mac OS X.

 Determining word size on your computer
 --------------------------------------